jwarley/690AA-graph-algs/README.md

 # Usage:

+To run, use:

 `python k_center.py [k] [graph]`

 `python tsp.py [graph]`

 Here `k` is the desired number of centers and `graph` is a file path to a weighted graph in edge list format (see the provided text files for examples).

+**Note:** Both algorithms require the input graph to satisfy the triangle inequality; the programs make no guarantees about behavior on inputs that violate this assumption.

+# References

+The K6 example graph is copied from [Lenore Cowen's notes](http://www.cs.tufts.edu/comp/260/lecture3a.pdf).